 When things go wrong, having a clear dispute resolution procedure demonstrates to your employees that management is open to resolving issues instead of ignoring them or pretending they do not exist.

-Poor Firm Management and Organisation
+b.
+Poor Firm Management and Organization

 Poor management might create a hostile working environment.